-Lawtons – London criminal defence solicitors – bring you the below infographic, using data taken from the Metropolitan Police Force’s year-end crime statistics, press release here, (April ‘18) and the up-to-date Crime Data Dashboard.
+Lawtons’ team of specialist defence lawyers in London – bring you the below infographic, using data taken from the Metropolitan Police Force’s year-end crime statistics, press release here, (April ‘18) and the up-to-date Crime Data Dashboard.

 London crime statistics: Police funding & resources

 The Metropolitan Police Service has had to make £600m in savings since 2011, leading to drastic cuts in police presence on the streets of the capital and an increase in violent criminal offences in London.

 Over the last 7 years, this substantial budget reduction has led to: